hugohosman/option_pricing_with_ML-/README.md

 y_t = dataframe['SPX_log_returns'].values

-#Build the GARCH(1,1)-model
+#Build the GARCH(1,1)-model.
 def garch(omega, alpha, beta, y_t):
     T = len(y_t)
-    #start with an array of zeros for the sigma^2 to fill in with results of the function
-    sigma_2 = np.zeros(T)
+    '''start with an array of zeros for the sigma^2 to fill in with results of the function''' sigma_2 = np.zeros(T)
     for i in range(T):
         if i == 0:
-            #from the theory this formula for the first sigma^2
-            sigma_2[i] = omega / (1 - alpha - beta)
+            '''from the theory this formula for the first sigma^2''' sigma_2[i] = omega / (1 - alpha - beta)
         else:
             sigma_2[i] = omega + alpha*y_t[i - 1]**2 + beta*sigma_2[i -1]
     return sigma_2

-#Build the negative log-likelihood function
+#Build the negative log-likelihood function.
 def NLL(param, y_t):
     T = len(y_t)
     omega = param[0]